digitalinteraction/docs.gecotoolbox.io/src/service/mattermost.md

 ### Attachment Limits and Sizes

 Up to five files can be attached per post.
-The default maximum file size is 100 MB, but this can be changed by the System Admin.
+The default maximum file size is 100 MB, but this can be changed by contacting the [gE.CO toolbox support team](mailto:support@gecotoolbox.io).

 Image files can be a maximum size of 6048 pixels x 4032 pixels, or 24 MP (mega pixels), or a raw image file size of approximately 36 MB.